oteku/javascript-easy-to-reason/README.md

 Perform type check before code run without implicit conversion | Try implicit conversion | Tries to infer if the behaviour is valid |
 Well defined error set |  | Before program run |

-OCaml/ReasonML, Rust or Haskell have strong and static type system.
+OCaml, ReasonML, Rust or Haskell have strong and static type system.

-C++ or Java have a weak and static type system.
+C++, Go or Java have a weak and static type system.

-Python, Ruby or JS have a weak & dynamic type system !
+Python, Ruby, Elixir or JS have a weak & dynamic type system !
 Which mean errors appens on runtime and you can't assume a program works because it runs ᕕ( ᐛ )ᕗ

 Don't give up : we're here because Javascipt is amaizing ( ˘ ³˘)♥